taw10/crystfel/doc/man/indexamajig.1.md

 : If the ASAP::O stream does not exist, wait for it to be appear.
 Without this : option, indexamajig will exit immediately if the stream is not found.

+**--no-data-timeout**
+: Shut down the entire indexamajig process if the specified number of seconds : elapse without any data being seen.
+This currently applies to ASAP::O data : only, but might be extended to other streaming systems in future.
+The : default is 60 seconds.

 **--data-format=format**
 : Specify the data format for data received over ZeroMQ or ASAP::O.  Possible : values in this version are msgpack, hdf5 and seedee.